louise-hayes/Charts-SVG-Angular/README.md

 # Angular5ChartsSvg2
 Angular5 SVG Charts from scratch

-This angular5 charts app contains no thrid party chart dependencies (such as chart.js, d3.js, ngx-charts or highcharts).
+This angular5 charts app contains no 3rd party chart dependencies (such as chart.js, d3.js, ngx-charts or highcharts).
-You also need the GraphSerivce in app/serices/graph.service.ts
+You also need the GraphSerivce in app/serices/graph.service.ts.
+FetchDataService has been added to the parent App, to demonstrate where a RESTful API data update could be triggered by Button Click/update service.

 ## Git: https://github.com/louise-hayes/svgcharts.git